XLuma/BDSP_Randomisers/README.md

 # Setup (Windows 10 only)

 - Install Ubuntu 18.04 via WSL1 (plenty of tutorials on that)
-- In Ubuntu, install gcc, make, and build-essentials
+- In Ubuntu, install gcc, make, git and build-essentials
 - Clone this repo
 - Follow compiling steps